elliotclowes/learnt.me/Articles Read/2024-05/Article — British driverless car start-up raises $1bn.md

 Then my stomach lurches a man stumbles off the electric bike he’s trying to rent, into the road ahead.
 I stamp my foot onto an invisible brake but our car nips round him with confidence.

-The whole experience is surreal and great fun.
-Yes, this short journey of hazard spotting sent my blood pressure rocketing, but the car proved itself capable of staying safe — an improvement on many drivers you see on London roads, though I’m not sure how I’d feel without Darren’s poised hands.